Brambles-cat/Pony-Mailing-System/README.md

 [![clasp](https://img.shields.io/badge/clasp-4285f4.svg)](https://github.com/google/clasp) [![NodeJS](https://img.shields.io/badge/Node.js-6DA55F?logo=node.js&logoColor=white)](https://nodejs.org/en)

 # Pony-Mailing-System
 This project is a Google Apps Script for google forms that sends an email to voters notifying them about their vote eligibilities upon form submission.
-It uses matching the main voting processor's and fetches video data from an [external service](https://github.com/Brambles-cat/VidDataFetcherEndpoint)
+It uses matching the main voting processor's and fetches video data from an [external service](https://github.com/Brambles-cat/VidDataFetcherEndpoint).
+The endpoint for fetching video data is currently set with my domain `brambles-c.com`, but would be changed when the actual server is set up

 ## Usage